Hi, I’m Kenneth R Smith.

-After years in Mississippi you can now find me in Dallas TX, at least when my wife and I are not traveling.
-Some of our favorite trips in the last few years include a week in Istanbul, and three weeks in Ecuador and Peru.
+After years in Mississippi you can now find me and my family in Dallas TX, at least when my wife and I are not traveling.
+Some of our favorite trips in the last few years include Istanbul, Ecuador, Peru, France, Italy, and Germany.
 My goal is to make nomadic travel a full-time lifestyle, living in interesting places briefly instead of just visiting them.
 Hopefully you will find some photos and insights from our travels here at Sweet Tea, No Lemon.

 Tournament blackjack appeared briefly on television for a few years starting in 2004, and I was a participant on most of the shows.
 On GSN’s World Series of Blackjack I made the final table in the premiere season finishing in sixth place.
 I went on to appear in WSOB II, III, and IV over the next few years, as one of only three players who appeared in every broadcast season of the show’s run on GSN.
 After four seasons, the series was cancelled, and at this time there is no longer a World Series of Blackjack competition.